LouisJanssen/FullStackProject-3rdYear-SpotifyAPI/README.md

 This project has two branches :
 - `main` : the main branch of the project
 - `develop` : the development branch of the project

-The main branch has purposefully not been committed in so that you can start with an empty repository and navigate the git tree.